 By Lauren Green

 Michael leans over to flick off the heat, catching a whiff of Rick’s half-eaten apple in the cup holder.
-He had thought the fling with Rick would maybe last a night or two.
+He had thought the fling with Rick would last maybe a night or two, a week at most.
 Fifteen months later, they are driving home to see Michael’s ex-wife, Leslie, who is throwing herself an end-of-life party.

-In the passenger seat, Rick extends his arms overhead and begins to spell out O-H-I-O, not for the first time this trip.
+In the passenger seat, Rick extends his arms overhead and spells out O-H-I-O, not for the first time this trip.
 Michael knows that Ohio means little to Rick, who has spent all twenty-four years of his life in New York City, where Michael met him at a tacky Chelsea bar called Rawhide.

 “Did you know there’s a river here that’s flammable?”
 Michael asks.

 “The Cuyahoga.
 It’s so full of pollutants, it once caught fire.
 Literally.”

 Rick snorts, the way he does whenever he finds something either amusing or lame.
 Which category his latest fact falls into, Michael is unsure.
 He sets his gaze ahead into the dark once more, where a sliver of moon lances through the lacy canopy of sycamores that line the roadside.

 Leslie had been sick once before, long ago.
 She had revealed this to Michael on an early date—how she spent her fourteenth year propped-up in bed, teaching herself card tricks from a paper booklet while doctors pumped her body full of poison.
 By the end of summer, the whites of her eyes were tinted blue, like sky reflected in a corner of windshield, and she could levitate the queen of spades.